 Still, Paxlovid does come with the disadvantage that it interacts with many medications you may have been prescribed.
 Be sure to ask your pharmacist about any drugs or supplements you already take, even if they’re over-the-counter (OTC).

 Monoclonal antibodies—synthetically developed antibodies designed to target the virus—were some of the first treatments authorized to manage COVID-19 in 2020.

-There are now three versions of monoclonal antibodies on the market: Eli Lilly’s Bamlanivimab plus etesevimab, Regen-COV (casirivimab plus imdevimab) and Xevudy (sotrovimab).
-Unfortunately, while all three were highly effective in that they prevented hospitalization in about 85% of patients early on, only Xevudy fights the Omicron variant, which as of late-January 2022 makes up more than 99.5% of COVID-19 cases in the US.
+There were three versions of monoclonal antibodies on the market: Eli Lilly’s Bamlanivimab plus etesevimab, Regen-COV (casirivimab plus imdevimab) and Xevudy (sotrovimab).
+Unfortunately, while all three were highly effective in that they prevented hospitalization in about 85% of patients early on, none of the existing antibodies seem to help against the most recent Omicron variants.
+The NIH currently doesn’t recommend using any of these treatments.

 Side effects mainly include infusion-site reactions, such as redness or bruising, and allergic reactions that cause symptoms, like fevers, swelling and hives.